It’s safe to assume that if you haven’t been hacked yet, then it’s only a matter of time.

-On March 11, 2014, technology sites like Cnet.com reported that over 162,000 WordPress-powered websites had been hacked.
+On March 11, 2014, technology sites like Cnet.com began reporting that 160,000+ legitimate WordPress-powered websites had been hacked.

-Thousands of websites are hacked every year!
-Could yours be next?
+Thousands of websites and blogs are attacked every year!
+Will yours be one of them?

 According to the Cnet report,

 “With some old-fashioned trickery, hackers were able to get more than 162,000 legitimate WordPress-powered Web sites to mount a distributed-denial-of-service attack against another Web site.”

 As reported by security firm Sucuri, hackers had leveraged a flaw to attack unsuspecting WordPress sites and direct a distributed-denial-of-service attack (DDoS) towards another popular website.

 You may think that the information in your website provides no value to hackers, but the reality is that to a hacker, every website is an opportunity to gain some advantage at your expense.